m50d/m50d.github.com/_posts/2015-02-08-submarine-tradition.md

 But for all these clever points, this episode is slow; it's a bridging episode where the previous one was already that, and a lot of time is spent reiterating the basic points that we've already covered last time - Kira's willingness to fight, Athrun's willingness to kill him and so on.
 The large number of character scenes - which haven't been rerendered in HD - make this the worst-looking episode so far, with faces that while less pixellated (perhaps more blurry) are no more detailed than I remember from 2005.

 Though one thing I didn't appreciate at the time was the white-on-black text cards in the opening.
 They're pretty subtle - one or two frames each, in a relatively conventional show-the-characters-one-at-a-time opening - and I wouldn't have got the Evangelion reference even if I had noticed them.

+I'm starting to get worried about the pacing - IIRC that was the biggest flaw in the middle section, and the 45 remaining episodes is plenty of time for this show to drag.
+But I'm seeing enough cleverness to keep me going, at least for now.
+Roll on next week.